kapifrost/userscripts/README.md

 This one can block popup ads on AniWatch or HiAnime, whatever you call it now.
 Pop up ads don't open every 5 seconds with this userscript.
 Works on iOS Safari.
 Should not be affected by other ad blockers.

 ***

+Fmoviesz Ad Blocker: [Install](https://github.com/kapifrost/userscripts/raw/main/Fmoviesz.to%20Popup%20Blocker%20(Release).user.js)

+This one can block popup ads on Fmoviesz.
+Also works on iOS Safari.
+Should not be affected by other ad blockers.

+***